AtosiDas/Rust-Tutorial/README.md

 Here's a glimpse of what I accomplished Day 2:

-1️⃣A hands-on way to introduce you to many new Rust concepts: let, match, functions, the use of external crates, and more.
+1️⃣ A hands-on way to introduce you to many new Rust concepts: let, match, functions, the use of external crates, and more.
 I am practicing the fundamentals.

 2️⃣ Implement a classic beginner programming problem: a guessing game.